 Each SDX resource has a unique URL associated with it, depending on the type of operation to be performed.
-URLs for configuration operations have the format: /nitro/v2/config/">http://lp>/nitro/v2/config//<resource_type>
+URLs for configuration operations have the format: http://<IP>/nitro/v2/config /<resource_type>

 Create a resource

 To create a resource (for example, a NetScaler instance) on the SDX appliance, specify the resource name and other related arguments in the specific resource object.
 For example, to create a NetScaler instance named vpx1: